Annual Watershed Steward Awards

 • Watershed Project Award: Given to an organization, group or individual for a project that demonstrates an innovative and effective solution for protecting, managing and improving water resources of CRWD.

-• Environmental Leadership in Construction Award: Given to an individual or organization who has demonstrated excellence and a commitment to CRWD’s mission by implementing exemplary stormwater protection measures throughout the duration of a project.
+• Watershed Construction Leadership Award: This award is given to an individual or organization that has demonstrated excellence and a commitment to CRWD’s mission by implementing exemplary stormwater protection measures throughout a project.

 • Lifetime Stewardship Award: Given to an individual who has, during his or her lifetime, played a significant leadership role in the stewardship of CRWD’s water resources.